Power

 A Massachusetts judge called on the Interior Department to stop moving the goal post for renewable energy projects.Stop Throwing up Road Blocks, Judge Rules

-A preliminary injunction calls on the U.S. Department of the Interior to stop issuing memos that seem to add new restrictions and reviews to renewable energy projects, a district court judge ruled.According to Industrial Info Resources data, there are more than 600 wind- and solar-related projects with at least a 70% chance of completion in the U.S. market, with a total investment value of US$231 billion.
+A preliminary injunction calls on the U.S. Department of the Interior to stop issuing memos that seem to add new restrictions and reviews to renewable energy projects, a district court judge ruled.According to Industrial Info Resources data, there are a remarkable number of renewable energy projects in various stages of planning, development, and engineering, that could benefit from fewer regulatory hurdles to permitting and construction.

-By investment value, the US$9.1 billion Coastal Virginia Offshore Windfarm is the largest such project.
-Subscribers to the Industrial Info Resources Global Market Intelligence (GMI) Power Project Database can view a list of detailed project reports.
+By investment value, the US$9.1 billion Coastal Virginia Offshore Windfarm is one of the largest such projects.

 The Interior Department issued a memorandum in July 2025 stating that federal reviews of wind and solar projects should go through another layer of scrutiny.
 The U.S. Army Corps of Engineers issued similar measures on renewable energy last year.